tqgoo/Sarm/README.md

 # Sarm
-The codes used in dissertation "Flexible dependence–aware frequency–severity modelling via the Sarmanov framework"
+This site provides codes used in the dissertation "Flexible dependence–aware frequency–severity modelling via the Sarmanov framework", and a compiled package implementing Neural-network and GLM based IFM and alternating IFM estimators for compound frequency–severity models with Sarmanov dependence.
+Supports Poisson, zero-inflated Poisson, and Negative Binomial frequencies with Gamma or Lognormal severities, using exponential or standardized kernels.
+Accepts multiple covariates (numerics and factors handled via model.matrix).
+Includes utilities for scaling and simple multilayer perceptrons.